AndrewW-NFC/NFC-tools/README.md

 ## Current status

 NFC Tools is early-stage software.
 It is usable, but it should still be treated as alpha.
+Its code is AI-generated in ChatGPT and Claude and matched against results produced by BirdNET and Nighthawk in their command line environments.
+AI code generation and documentation has relied on defined personas such as Python programmer with experience structuring code for open source communities, UX/UI designer, high school science teacher, ornithologist, and others.

 The codebase includes support paths for macOS, Linux, and Windows.
 The current hands-on testing has been strongest on macOS.
 If you are using Linux or Windows, expect that some setup details may need adjustment, especially around audio-device selection, folder browsing, and automatic scheduling.